The Comeback Kids

 The first thing I discovered was just how popular dancing is on cruise trips.
 Nearly everyone came out for the dancing.

 Another thing I discovered is how popular games are on the cruises.
-We had some brutal Trivial Pursuits matches.

 One thing I really enjoyed about this trip was how much fun it was